 What is HHT?

-Hereditary hemorrhagic telangiectasia (HHT), also known as Osler-Rendu-Weber syndrome, is a genetic condition which affects the blood vessels.
+Hereditary Hemorrhagic Telangiectasia (HHT), also known as Osler-Rendu-Weber syndrome, is a genetic condition that affects the blood vessels.
 In HHT, there are abnormal connections between some blood vessels.
 HHT is characterized by one or more of the following:

-About one in every 5,000 to 10,000 people have HHT.
+About one in every 5,000-10,000 people have HHT.
 HHT is often under-diagnosed because people and doctors are not familiar with the symptoms.

 HHT is most often diagnosed when the AVMs begin causing symptoms.
 A clinical diagnosis of HHT can be made if someone is known to have three of the four common signs: